 Growing up on a farm and farming for 15 years north of Claremont, living in Waseca, and working in Owatonna has given me the understanding of what is important to our area communities and residents.
 My 6 years of experience on the tax committee and support for the Ag-to-School Property tax relief and business property tax relief bills indicates my understanding of how to best represent our district.
 The success of agriculture and our local businesses is essential to keeping our communities healthy.
 Ensuring small business and agricultural growth, along with protecting our businesses and citizens from unnecessary tax increases is a goal we must achieve.

-As Vice-chair of the Transportation Committee, I worked tirelessly to pass major investments in our roads and bridges infrastructure.
+As Vice-chair and minority lead of the Transportation Committee, I worked tirelessly to pass major investments in our roads and bridges infrastructure.
 I also recognized and worked on the problems our deputy registrars and auto dealers were facing thanks to the MNLARS fiasco, a problem caused by poor management by the Minnesota Vehicle Services Department in the initial roll out of the program.
 I also worked to make sure Minnesota residents would be able to use their current driver’s licenses to board planes and made sure the Real ID license program will be fully functional according to Homeland Security requirements by October 1st.
 I will continue to promote and work on improving and maintaining our transportation infrastructure and making it easier to transfer their automobiles and get their drivers licenses.